 Budgets don't sound like much fun, but games sure do.
 Instead of a budget, challenge yourself to a game.
-The goal: find new ways to spend less on your everyday purchases.
+The goal: Find new ways to spend less on your everyday purchases.

 Encourage family members to join your new way of thinking.
 This game could be a perfect opportunity to teach grandchildren better spending habits of their own.

-If you can't figure out where to cut back or what kind of trade-offs to make consider using an online budget calculator to look at how much you spend and determine what areas may need adjustments.
+If you can't figure out where to cut back or what kind of trade-offs to make, consider using an online budget calculator to look at how much you spend and determine what areas may need adjustments.

 You can also try limiting spending at your favorite stores by putting a set amount on a gift card.
-When it is empty don't allow yourself to reload it for a set amount of time.
+When it is empty, don't allow yourself to reload it for a set amount of time.

 Use Systematic Withdrawals

 Instead, set up a "retirement paycheck" by structuring direct deposits from your investments into your checking account on a monthly or bi-monthly basis.

-If the money is coming out of an IRA or other retirement account have both federal and state taxes automatically withheld before you receive your share.
+If the money is coming out of an IRA or other retirement accounts, have both federal and state taxes automatically withheld before you receive your share.
 This will keep you from getting behind on taxes.

 This process of taking regular distributions is often called a systematic withdrawal.
-Most mutual funds, brokerage firms or financial advisors will provide this type of automatic service for you.
+Most mutual funds, brokerage firms, or financial advisors will provide this type of automatic service for you.
 Using systematic withdrawals provides a consistent paycheck and helps prevent overspending.

-05Consider Housing Alternatives
+Consider Housing Alternatives

 Use Public Transportation

 It may be intimidating to learn new technology at first, but once you learn it, you may find it helps you save money.
-(If you like learning by video try searching YouTube for "iPhone Tips for Seniors".)
+Apple offers free workshops to learn how to use iPhones.
+If you like learning by video, try searching YouTube for "iPhone Tips for Seniors."

 For a more traditional approach, talk to neighbors to see if there are opportunities to carpool or find local markets within walking or biking distance.

-07Vacation for Less
+Vacation for Less

-You can also search sites like VacationRentals or VRBO (Vacation Rentals by Owner) to find a hotel alternative.
+You can search on sites like VRBO (Vacation Rentals by Owner) to find a hotel alternative.
 These online sites have developed a systematic way for you to rent private homes.
-Once you check it out, you may even decide to rent your own home out this way from time-to-time.
+Once you check it out, you may even decide to rent your own home out this way from time to time.

-08Use Government and Non-Profit Organizations
+Use Government and Nonprofit Organizations

 If you need assistance, don't be too proud to ask.
 Community resources are there for a reason.
 If you are part of the community, ask for the help you need.